mitmedialab/PRG-Group-Map/README.md

 (If you are comfortable with git, feel free to `add`, `commit`, and `push` as normal.
 Just note that you should use the branch that gitpod automatically checked out for you, which starts with `gitpod/<your email>`)

-Once you're done making your changes, simply run one of the following commands (either in a new terminal window or you can cntrl-c the _Dev Server_ command):
+Once you're done making your changes, simply run one of the following commands (either in a new terminal window or you can cntrl-c the _Dev Server_ command and re-use that terminal):

 ##### Automatically push up all changes to remote repository and shutdown gitpod workspace